PruthviGonagana2108/SportsAnalytics/README.md

 # SportsAnalytics
-This repository contains some basic sports analytics done on Baseball and NFL using statistics and probability.
+This repository contains some basic sports analytics done on Baseball, NFL, and cricket using statistics and probability.